apache/spark/docs/apache-airflow/howto/create-custom-decorator.rst

 For better or worse, Python IDEs can not auto-complete dynamically generated methods (see `JetBrain's write up on the subject <https://intellij-support.jetbrains.com/hc/en-us/community/posts/115000665110-auto-completion-for-dynamic-module-attributes-in-python>`_).

-To get around this, we had to find a solution that was "best possible."
-IDEs will only allow typing through stub files, but we wanted to avoid any situation where a user would update their provider and the auto-complete would be out of sync with the provider's actual parameters.

-To hack around this problem, we found that you could extend the ``_TaskDecorator`` class in the ``airflow/decorators/__init__.py`` inside an ``if TYPE_CHECKING`` block and the correct auto-complete will show up in the IDE.

-The first step is to create a ``Mixin`` class for your decorator.

-Mixin classes are classes in python that tell the python interpreter that python can import them at any time.
-Because they are not dependent on other classes, Mixin classes are great for multiple inheritance.

-In the DockerDecorator we created a Mixin class that looks like this:
+To hack around this problem, a type stub ``airflow/decorators/__init__.pyi`` is provided to statically declare the type signature of each task decorator.
+A newly added task decorator should declare its signature stub like this:

-.. exampleinclude:: ../../../airflow/providers/docker/decorators/docker.py
+.. exampleinclude:: ../../../airflow/decorators/__init__.pyi
     :language: python
-    :start-after: [START decoratormixin]
+    :start-after: [START decorator_signature]
-    :end-before: [END decoratormixin]
+    :end-before: [END decorator_signature]

-Notice that the function does not actually need to return anything as we only use this class for type checking.
-Sadly you will have to duplicate the args, defaults and types from your real FooOperator in order for them to show up in auto-completion prompts.

-Once you have your Mixin class ready, go to ``airflow/decorators/__init__.py`` and add section similar to this
+The signature should allow only keyword-only arguments, including one named ``multiple_outputs`` that's automatically provided by default.
+All other arguments should be copied directly from the real FooOperator, and we recommend adding a comment to explain what arguments are filled automatically by FooDecoratedOperator and thus not included.

+You should also add an overload at the end of the class similar to this so mypy can recognize the function as a decorator:

-.. exampleinclude:: ../../../airflow/decorators/__init__.py
+.. exampleinclude:: ../../../airflow/decorators/__init__.pyi
     :language: python
-    :start-after: [START mixin_for_autocomplete]
+    :start-after: [START mixin_for_typing]
-    :end-before: [END mixin_for_autocomplete]
+    :end-before: [END mixin_for_typing]

-The ``if TYPE_CHECKING`` guard means that this code will only be used for type checking (such as mypy) or generating IDE auto-completion.
-Catching the ``ImportError`` is important as

 Once the change is merged and the next Airflow (minor or patch) release comes out, users will be able to see your decorator in IDE auto-complete.
 This auto-complete will change based on the version of the provider that the user has installed.

-Please note that this step is not required to create a working decorator but does create a better experience for users of the provider.
+Please note that this step is not required to create a working decorator, but does create a better experience for users of the provider.